EGA-archive/LocalEGA/docs/tests.rst

 Integration tests are more involved and simulate how a user will use the system.
 Therefore, we have develop a `bootstrap script
-<bootstrap>`_ to kickstart the system, and we execute a set of scenari
+<bootstrap>`_ to kickstart the system, and we execute a set of scenarii
 in it. `The implementation
 <https://github.com/NBISweden/LocalEGA/blob/dev/deployments/docker/tests/README.md>`_
 is in Java, and we target a docker-based environment.